Craniocervical Junction Abnormalities

 Klippel-Feil malformation (fusion of cervical vertebrae): Deformity and limited motion of the neck but usually no neurologic consequences

-Platybasia (flattening of the skull base so that the angle formed by the intersection of the clival and anterior fossa planes is > 135°), seen on lateral skull imaging: No symptoms or cerebellar or spinal cord deficits or normal-pressure hydrocephalus
+Platybasia (flattening of the skull base so that the angle formed by the intersection of the clival and anterior fossa planes is > 135°), seen on lateral skull imaging: Usually, no symptoms or cerebellar or spinal cord deficits

 Craniocervical junction abnormalities can be congenital or acquired.

 Congenital abnormalities may be specific structural abnormalities or general or systemic disorders that affect skeletal growth and development.
 Many patients have multiple abnormalities.

 Structural abnormalities include the following: